alexsnarli/ReactIntro/README.md

 # React Introduction

-Followed along to a tutorial for React
+Learning React by following a tutorial

 ```
 > npm install